Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 ### Step 6.3: Configure Static IP Address

-**Why:** We need a fixed IP address (192.168.20.10) so we can always find the web server and configure it properly.
+**Why:** We need a fixed IP address (192.168.20.20) for the production VM so we can always find it and configure it properly.
+This is different from your development VM which uses 192.168.20.10.

 1. **Log in to the VM:**
    - Use the username and password you set during installation